CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 ## PyTorch 1.10, 10.11.2021

-PyTorch 1.10.0 is now available in the `pytorch/1.10` module on Puhti and Mahti.
+PyTorch 1.10.0 is now available in the `pytorch/1.10` module on Puhti and Mahti, and has been set as the default module.
 See the [official PyTorch 1.10 release notes](https://pytorch.org/blog/pytorch-1.10-released/) for more details.
 CSC's module has the following improvements: